 Novi Custom Reports

-Novi's custom reporting engine can be a powerful tool for finding exactly the information you're looking for regarding membership or event fields.
-With close to 2,000 fields available across three different types of reports, admin users can find records that meet incredibly specific criteria and show detailed information for the records shown.
+Novi's custom reporting engine can be a powerful tool for finding the exact information you're looking for regarding membership or event fields.
+With close to 2,000 fields available across three different types of reports, admin users can find records that meet incredibly specific criteria and display detailed information for the records shown.
 Reports can be printed or exported as a CSV file.